-The Bordeaux blend is world famous and “first growths” from Bordeaux (France) are the most expensive wines in the world.
+The Bordeaux blend is world famous and Bordeaux “first growths” are the most expensive wines in the world.
 Not surprisingly, winemakers in New World regions such as California, Washington state and Chile have recognized centuries old tradition of blending.
 But unable to call their wine Bordeaux, the label on New World blends says “red blend” or “table wine”.

 Searching for an identity, Napa winemakers formed the Meritage Alliance and their first order of business was the trademark name Meritage (rhymes with heritage).
 Meritage wines must have at least two of the Bordeaux blend varietals – Cabernet Sauvignon, Merlot, Malbec, Cabernet Franc and Petit Verdot.
 But wineries must pay a license fee to use Meritage mark so boring titles like “red blend” and “table wine” are still used.